sajmoni/tsconfig-one/README.md

-# tsconfig-lollipop
+# tsconfig-one

 ## Highlights

-- Only TypeScript allowed
 - As strict as possible
 - ESM output
+- Only TypeScript allowed
 - Fast (incremental)

 ## Usage